Eyebrow Report: The Softness Revolution Is Here (And It's About Time)

 Product Category Shift: From Fillers to Builders

 The eyebrow aisle is reorganizing.
-Pigmented products (pencils, powders, pomades) are down 12% in growth.
-Brow growth serums and conditioning treatments are up 67%.
-Olaplex's new Brow Serum ($38, launching April 1) signals that prestige beauty now views eyebrows as hair to nurture, not architecture to construct.
+Pigmented products (pencils, powders, pomades) are down significantly in growth.
+Brow growth serums and conditioning treatments are grown significantly.
+The growing prestige interest in brow serums signals that high-end beauty now views eyebrows as hair to nurture, not architecture to construct.

 This shift reflects a deeper philosophy: the best eyebrow is a healthy eyebrow.
 Overplucking's second-generation damage is finally being addressed rather than covered up.